genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/13_stepper.md

     - stepper
 ---

 The `<alpha-stepper>` component offers a versatile solution for guiding users through a multi-step process or dynamic form.
-Configurable attributes such as orientation and validation conditions provide flexibility, allowing developers to tailor the stepper's behavior to specific use cases.
+Configurable attributes such as orientation and validation conditions provide flexibility, allowing you to tailor the stepper's behavior to specific use cases.

 :::note
-Available only from foundation versions grater than **14.114.0**
+Available only from foundation versions greater than **14.114.0**
 :::

 ## Attributes